-The National ITS Architecture is a tool for states to develop their own system designs by defining the functions performed by different Intelligent Transportation Systems (ITS) components and ways in which they should be interconnected.
-"The CVISN Architecture is the ITS/ Commercial Vehicle Operations (CVO) information systems and networks portion of the National ITS Architecture and adds more detail in areas such as operational concepts and message requirements to facilitate further development," states Valerie Barnes, CVISN System Architecture Project Lead at Johns Hopkins University applied Physics Laboratory.
-It thus serves as guidance for stakeholders in the commercial vehicle community to develop systems and interfaces to support identified user services.
+The National ITS Architecture is a tool for states to develop their own systems architecture by defining the functions performed by different Intelligent Transportation Systems (ITS) components and ways in which they should be interconnected.
+The CVISN Architecture is the ITS/commercial vehicle operations (CVO) information systems and networks portion of the National ITS Architecture.
+The CVISN Architecture documentation begins with the National ITS Architecture and adds more detail in some areas such as operational concepts and message requirements to facilitate further development.
+It thus serves as guidance for stakeholders in the CVO community to develop systems and interfaces to support identified user services.
 These user services were based upon stakeholder needs and requirements and were an outgrowth of analyzing operational scenarios within the commercial motor vehicle environment.